All Burma Federation of Student Unions: History

 During this period, ABFSU leaders held serious internal discussions to determine the future direction of the movement.
 They ultimately adopted a three-pronged strategy: maintaining semi-underground networks, establishing a political party, and engaging in armed resistance.
 In pursuit of these goals, thousands of students, youth, and intellectuals fled to border areas near Thailand, India, China, and Bangladesh.
 On 1 November 1988, the All Burma Students' Democratic Front (ABSDF) was established on the Myanmar–Thailand border.

-Since 1990, the ABFSU have thrown their support behind the National League for Democracy (NLD), Burma's foremost political party which won a landslide victory in the general election of that year.
+Since 1990, the ABFSU has thrown its support behind the National League for Democracy (NLD), Burma's foremost political party, which won a landslide victory in the general election of that year.
 The generals were not prepared to hand over power, however, and instead chose to place the party leader, Aung San Suu Kyi, under house arrest.
 Some within the ranks of Burma's student protestors have criticized the NLD for not implementing a strategy for taking control after the 1990 elections and, despite overwhelming support, allowing the Generals to continue acting with impunity.

 During the 2007 Saffron Revolution, Kyaw Ko Ko emerged as a prominent student leader and played a key role in the re-emergence of the ABFSU.
 He was jailed several times for his involvement in the movement.
 After being released from prison, he became chair of the ABFSU following its re-establishment.

-A Burmese student activist hangs the flag of ABFSU at the Saint Louis BTS, Bangkok.
+On 9 May 2012, Aung San Suu Kyi met with leaders of the ABSFU and told them that she would help, within the law, to secure the organization’s legal recognition.

+In May 2012, the All Burma Federation of Student Unions was actively campaigning to rebuild its historic student union building on the University of Yangon campus, which had been destroyed by General Ne Win in 1962.
+The nationwide student union sought official permission and planned to collect signatures from the public to submit a request to President Thein Sein on 8 July, the anniversary of the building’s destruction.